 - Important information

-Population 225,784 Languages French Currency Euro Visa Information No visa required for EU citizens
+Population 225,784 Languages French Currency Euro Visa Information No visa required for UK citizens

 - Average temperatures

 - Interesting facts